 Doctors call traumatic brain injuries the silent epidemic.
 Victims often don’t realize they’ve suffered one until many hours or days later — if they ever find out.
 In the meantime, they don’t receive the medical treatment they need, not to mention the financial compensation they deserve.

 It’s a terrible scenario and one that a personal injury lawyer sees often.
-But this could all change with a new blood test approved by the FDA on Wednesday.
+But this could all change with a new blood test approved by the FDA.

 Currently the only reliable way to detect brain injury is through an expensive computerized tomography scan.
 But because of radiation exposure and costs, doctors won’t order a scan unless they believe that a brain injury has definitely occurred.
 If a person doesn’t exhibit strong symptoms and have good insurance coverage, he or she might never know they have a TBI.